-Vivarium's sitting pretty at 83% fresh on Rotten Tomatoes, with critics drawing parallels to everything from Charlie Kaufman and Black Mirror to the "Mac and Dennis Move to the Suburbs" episode of It's Always Sunny in Philadelphia.
+Vivarium has a 72% rating on Rotten Tomatoes and a score of 64 on Metacritic.
+Critics drew parallels to everything from Charlie Kaufman and Black Mirror to the "Mac and Dennis Move to the Suburbs" episode of It's Always Sunny in Philadelphia.

 Variety gave it a mixed review, calling the film "a starkly minimalist sci-fi parable of dehumanization.
 But the movie leaves audiences every bit as numb as the characters are supposed to be."